 To learn about the other registration requirements, see Studying Architecture and Architect Registration Examination.

-OverviewThe Intern Development Program (IDP) identifies the comprehensive experience that is essential for the independent practice of architecture.
+OverviewThe Architectural Experience Program (AXP) identifies the comprehensive experience that is essential for the independent practice of architecture.

-Getting StartedYou can begin earning IDP credit after graduating high school.
+Getting StartedYou can begin earning AXP credit after graduating high school.
 Learn how to get started!

-Maintaining ParticipationLearn how to document your experience for IDP.
+Stay ActiveLearn how to document your experience for AXP.

-Resources for InternsNCARB produces several resources to guide aspiring architects through the internship process.
+Resources for Licensure CandidatesNCARB produces several resources to guide licensure candidates through the experience process.

-Supervisors and MentorsSupervisors and Mentors are an integral part of the IDP process.
+Supervisors and MentorsSupervisors and Mentors are an integral part of the AXP process.
 Learn more about their important role.

 Licensing AdvisorsThere are volunteers across the country interested in helping you get licensed as an architect.
 Find your local advisors here!